Skyhawk Baseball | Rick Guarno - Assistant Coach

 In 2012, Guarno helped Arkansas-Little Rock rank in the top-10 nationally in four different offensive categories, setting program records for most home runs and triples in a single season.
 The Trojans ranked first in the nation in home runs per game (1.22), third in slugging percentage (.477) and sixth in scoring (7.4 runs per game).
 They also ranked in the top-20 nationally in on-base percentage (.395, 14th) and stolen bases per game (1.65, 20th).

-Working primarily with the catchers at Arkansas-Little Rock, Guarno coached All-Sun Belt first team catchers Myles Parma and Nick Rountree.
-Parma hit a team-best .350 with a .439 on-base percentage in 2010 while Rountree crushed a team-high seven homers to go along with 14 doubles and 35 RBI’s in 2011.
+Working primarily with the catchers at Arkansas-Little Rock, Guarno coached All-Sun Belt first team catchers Myles Parma, Nick Rountree and Blake Johnson.
+Parma hit a team-best .350 with a .439 on-base percentage in 2011 while Rountree crushed a team-high seven homers to go along with 14 doubles and 35 RBI’s in 2011.
+Johnson hit .314 with 14 doubles and six home runs in 2012.

 Guarno began his collegiate playing career at the University of Maryland Baltimore County, where he hit .342 as a freshman to help the Retrievers advance to the 2001 NCAA Regional.
 The following season, he posted a .323 batting average with 10 doubles to help UMBC to a 20-7 conference record and a Northeast Conference championship game appearance.